suncoast-devs/handbook/lessons/react-intro/index.md

 ## Using our new `NewsArticle` from the `App`

-Returning to our `App.tsx` we can bring in this component to use.
-At the top, and at the end of the list of `import` we will add
+Returning to our `App.tsx`, we can bring in this component to use.
+At the top and at the end of the list of `import`, we will add:

 ```javascript
 import { NewsArticle } from './components/NewsArticle'
 ```

-This line tells JavaScript we wish to use the `NewsArticle` component in this code, and that it can be found in the file `NewsArticle.tsx` in the `components` folder.
+This line tells JavaScript we wish to use the `NewsArticle` component in this code and that it can be found in the file `NewsArticle.tsx` in the `components` folder.
 Notice we do not add the extension.
 The `import` system is smart and can tell we mean the `jsx` version.
-If there were multiple files with the same extension we'd have to be more clear.
+If there were multiple files with the same extension, we'd have to be more clear.

 Finally, we can add this element to our `App`.
-Let's insert it right inside the `<main>`
+Let's insert it right inside the `<main>`.

 ```html
 <NewsArticle />